 Options for Treatment

-- Non-operative using an unlocked Bledsoe brace.
-Consider for poor surgical candidates.
+- Non-operative using an unlocked Bledsoe brace: Consider for poor surgical candidates.

-- 95-degree condylar blade plate (CBP).
-This option is technically challenging, making it a challenging option for simple femur fractures.
+- 95-degree condylar blade plate (CBP): This option is technically challenging, making it a challenging option for simple femur fractures.
 Consider for complex proximal or distal femur fractures.

-- Dynamic condylar screw (DCS).
-Introduced as an alternative to the CBP with a screw replacing the blade plate.
+- Dynamic condylar screw (DCS): Introduced as an alternative to the CBP with a screw replacing the blade plate.
 This device requires only two-plane alignment, rather than the three-plane alignment necessary with the CBP.
 Insertion can be achieved by either standard lateral approach for direct reduction or by minimally invasive percutaneous approach for indirect reduction of extra-articular proximal or distal femur fractures.
 Minimally invasive approaches reduce soft tissue elevation and improve fracture healing rates, decrease infection, re-fracture, and the need for bone grafting techniques.
 Additionally, this method is compatible with total hip prostheses.

-- Lateral locking plates (LLP).
-Unicortical LLPs are preferable in periarticular femur fractures with metaphyseal comminution.
+- Lateral locking plates (LLP): Unicortical LLPs are preferable in periarticular femur fractures with metaphyseal comminution.
 They may be used with the standard lateral or minimally invasive approaches.
 This strategy employs the concept of biological fixation, minimizing disruption to arterial supply, particularly the endosteal arteries in comparison with bicortical plating.
 Minimally invasive LLPs have been shown to be compatible with total knee arthroplasty as well as complex intra-articular fractures or in osteoporotic bone.

-- Intramedullary nails (IMN).
-Retrograde IMNs have been demonstrated to be a successful strategy for treating supracondylar and intracondylar distal femur fractures.
+- Intramedullary nails (IMN): Retrograde IMNs have been demonstrated to be a successful strategy for treating supracondylar and intracondylar distal femur fractures.
 Antegrade IMNs have also been shown to be compatible in distal femur fractures following total knee arthroplasty, but are likely technically more challenging.

-- External fixation.
-Consider external fixation to manage soft tissue injuries in open fractures, in multiply traumatized patients or those with severe burns or head injuries, in floating knees, or in infected femoral nonunions and pseudarthroses.
+- External fixation: Consider external fixation to manage soft tissue injuries in open fractures, in multiply traumatized patients or those with severe burns or head injuries, in floating knees, or in infected femoral nonunions and pseudarthroses.

-Special Considerations and contraindications to LISS
+Special Considerations and Contraindications to Less Invasive Stabilization System (LISS)

 The LISS plate provides multiple options for screw angles and lengths.
 In pre-operative planning, the surgeon may use referenced lengths based on cadaveric averages or may use a Kirschner wire to measure the screw length directly from the patient.6 Contraindications include poor surgical candidates and infections at the surgical site.